samresume/SWANSF-DataPreprocessing-Sampling-Notebooks/README.md

 The classification models used include SVM, Random Forest, k-NN, Multilayer Perceptron, LSTM, GRU, RNN, and 1D-CNN, all designed to predict solar flares within a 24-hour window.

 By using these files, researchers can significantly reduce the time required—by months—to preprocess the SWAN-SF dataset, while achieving high accuracy in solar flare prediction.

-Welcome to our GitHub repository!
-This guide will help you set up and run the code effectively.
-Our project involves multiple data preprocessing steps, so it's essential to follow the sequence correctly.

 <img src="meth.svg" width="600" alt="SeriesGAN Architecture" title="SeriesGAN Architecture">